 December

 The early season in Niseko kicks off in December.
-While snow coverage is generally good, conditions can be variable, making it essential to check the snow forecast regularly.
+While snow coverage is generally good, conditions can be variable, especially in early December when snow coverage is usually good but can still fluctuate.
+It’s important to check the snow forecast regularly to ensure there is enough snow for reliable skiing, particularly before Christmas.
 Temperatures are cold, ensuring the snow stays powdery, but early storms can lead to occasional heavier, wetter snow.

 In December, the excitement of the ski season’s start is palpable.
-Skiers and snowboarders eagerly anticipate the first major snowfalls, and the festive atmosphere around the holidays adds to the charm.
+Skiers and snowboarders eagerly anticipate the first major snowfalls, and early season storms help establish the base for the season.
+The festive atmosphere around the holidays adds to the charm.

 January

 The snow is typically light and fluffy, perfect for carving through fresh powder.
-However, the popularity of this month means the slopes can be crowded.
+However, the popularity of Niseko in January as a peak time for international visitors, especially Australians, means the slopes can be crowded.

 The abundance of snowfall in January ensures that the slopes are in pristine condition.
 For powder enthusiasts, this is the ideal time to visit Niseko.